rhodecode/rhodecode-enterprise-ce/docs/contributing/db-schema.rst

 Schema is a snapshot of the database version BEFORE the migration.
 So, it's the initial state before any changes were added.
-The name convention is the latest release version where the snapshot were created, and not the target version of this code.
+The name convention is the latest release version where the snapshot was created, and not the target version of this code.

 Version is the method that will define how to UPGRADE/DOWNGRADE the database.